-Dental Clinic
+Dental Hygiene Clinic

-The Dental Hygiene Program operates a modern 12-chair community clinic on the Rose State College Campus.
+The Dental Hygiene Program operates a modern 12-chair community clinic in the Allied Dental Education Building on the Rose State College Campus.
 Established in 1970, the program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Clinical services are provided to the community during the fall and spring academic semesters.
 The clinic welcomes patients from the campus, community and state.
-Preventive clinical services are provided by students and supervised by licensed dentists and a licensed dental hygienist.
+Preventive and therapeutic clinical services are provided by students and supervised by licensed dentists and licensed dental hygienists.
 Services are offered at a reduced fee due to the educational environment of the clinical facility.
 Additional information and screening appointments may be scheduled at (405) 733-7336.